fmoessbauer/block-puzzle-solver/README.md

 Hence, we rely on a different approach: We calculate the collision graph of all bitmasks by checking each pair of masks:
 If the masks collide, an edge is added between both vertices (indices of bitmask).
 This results in a graph with one vertex per mask and edges between every two vertices where the corresponding bitmasks collide.
-As the collision function is symmetric, the graph is undirected and has no reflexive edges.
+As the collision function is symmetric, the graph is undirected.
+Theoretically there would be an reflexiv edge for each vertex, but we do not store them as each vertex must occur at most once.

 **Example**

+As the graph is dense (it has many more edges than vertices) we store it as [adjaceny matrix](https://en.wikipedia.org/wiki/Adjacency_matrix).

 ```
 Bitmasks                  0 1 2 3